arrow-kt/arrow/modules/docs/arrow-docs/README.md

 ## How to contribute

+We prefer Kdocs only for documenting data types or type classes.
+Only use tutorial style markdown docs for patterns or tutorials.
 In case you need to add a new docs section, you should go like this:

 ### 1. Add a menu entry to your docs